ygd182/eye_exercises/README.md

 Rest time (in secs)

-Number of reps
+Number of reps: Amount of times the part is repeated

 An exercise is composed by parts

 Definition of movement part:

-From

-To
+From: Initial point in the screen.

+To: final point in the screen.

-Duration time (in secs)
+Duration time (in secs): Duration of the movement part.

-Blink
+Blink: Flag to enable the circle blinking while moving in a part.

-Blink speed (1-16)
+Blink speed (1-16): Speed of blinking if enabled.

-Static Static duration
+Static: Static flag.

+Static duration: Duration of the movement circle static time.